HarshilxAI/Virtual_Keyboard/README.md

 # Virtual Hand Gesture Keyboard

-A browser-based virtual keyboard that detects hand gestures to simulate key presses.
+A browser based virtual keyboard that detects hand gestures to simulate key presses.
 Touchless typing using just your webcam and finger movement.

 ---